Skip to contents

 #> Weight: weight

-With rescale = TRUE, the weighted total matches the unweighted sample size:
+Pass rescale = TRUE to make the weighted total match the unweighted sample size:

 cross_tab(sochealth, smoking, education, weights = weight, rescale = TRUE)